vAHiD55555/xray-checker/docs/src/content/docs/integrations/metrics.md

 description: Metrics options and examples
 ---

-Xray Checker provides two Prometheus metrics for monitoring proxy status and performance:
+Xray Checker provides two Prometheus metrics for monitoring proxy status and performance.
+For detailed setup instructions, see [Prometheus integration](/integrations/prometheus).

+For metric visualization, we recommend using [Grafana](/integrations/grafana).

 ### xray_proxy_status